taosdata/taos-connector-odbc/README.md

   Available loggers are:
   - stderr: Logs to standard error.
   - temp: Logs to a file( `taos_odbc.log`) in the temporary directory.
-  - syslog: Logs to the system log (only available on Linux platforms; not supported on macOS).
+  - syslog: Logs to the system log (only available on Linux platform; not supported on macOS).

 - Run the tests:
   ```